jszerlag/RocketLeague-PPO-Bot/README.md

 The bot learns to play Rocket League through self-play, receiving rewards for ball control, aerial maneuvers, boost management, and scoring goals.
 Training runs entirely in C++ for maximum performance, simulating hundreds of games in parallel on CPU or GPU.

-After approximately 10 billion timesteps the bot reliably performs at a skill level outperforming approximately 80% of ranked Rocket League players.
+After approximately 10 billion timesteps, the agent consistently demonstrated gameplay performance exceeding roughly 80% of ranked Rocket League players in 1v1 play.

 ## Architecture